opentmf/openid-rbac-security/README.md

   - Added new coniguration property `blacklist` that allows specifying endpoints to be blocked
 - 1.0.4
   - **Bugfix**: We now support deeper levels for pia.security.authorities-claim
+- 1.0.5
+  - **Bugfix**: Fix the support for handling deeper levels for pia.security.authorities-claim